Case Study: Redesign and Migration

 Tools Recommended

-With these challenges in mind, I recommended the tools listed below in “Tools Used,” plus:
+Considering these challenges, I recommended the tools listed in the “Tools Used” section, along with:

 • Card Sort